-In response to these statutory requirements, this Appraisal and Management Plan defines and records the special architectural and historic interest of the Gloucester Street and River Walk Conservation Area and identifies opportunities for enhancement.
+In response to the statutory requirements, this Appraisal and Management Plan defines and records the special architectural and historic interest of the Cirencester Town Centre Conservation Area and identifies opportunities for enhancement.

 English Heritage is the government's advisor on heritage protection.
 The latest guidance from English Heritage is set out in Guidance on Conservation Area Appraisals [August 2005] and Guidance on the Management of Conservation Areas [August 2005].
 This Conservation Area and Management Plan conforms to that guidance.